 - Using the bathroom or shower facilities as if they lived in that room/apartment

 6.6 Access for Guests: Lending of any assigned keys or NAU ID card to guests is prohibited.
-Misuse or loss of University keys or card by guests is the responsibility of the host and could result in disciplinary action.
+Misuse or loss of University keys or card by guests is the responsibility of the host.

 For more information about key usage, please refer to the Keys and Card Access policies.

 6.7 Guest Photo ID: All guests are required to possess photo ID and present such ID upon requests of Housing and Residence Life staff or other appropriate University officials acting in performance of their duties.

 6.8 Guest Registration: Guest registration may be required at the front desk of the residence hall or apartment.

 8.0 Failure to Comply

 7.1 Noise: Excessive noise or behavior that disturbs others or endangers the personal safety of others within University housing is not permitted.
 Using, playing, or operating any sound-amplifying equipment that violates a standard of quiet conducive to study or sleep may result in removal of such instruments or other disciplinary action.

 - Minimum "quiet hours" are established from 10PM – 8AM, Sunday through Thursday, and 12AM – 8AM Friday and Saturday, unless otherwise designated by the residential community.
 Quiet hours will be modified to support University activities, such as reading week and finals week.